whatisnuclear/website/_posts/2020-10-28-nuclear-energy-is-longterm-sustainable.md

   81-85.](https://doi.org/10.1016/j.pnucene.2017.04.016) -- a critique of this idea with a focus on implications of doing it with non-breeders (even though seawater uranium with non-breeders has been long considered impractical)
+* [Weinberg, "Energy as the Ultimate Raw Material", 1959](https://doi.org/10.1063/1.3060564) -- Paper in which Alvin Weinberg demonstrates that just mining regular old rocks and burning their thorium and uranium would require rock mining of about the same scale as fossil fuel mining.
+This is his "Burning the rocks" paper